AdaptableTools/example-adaptable-angular-aggrid/README.md

   - Is triggred if the Notional column value equals 10,000,000 (a [Predicate](https://docs.adaptabletools.com/docs/common-objects/common-objects-predicate))
   - Also requires the Currency column to have the value of 'USD' (an [Expression](https://docs.adaptabletools.com/docs/common-objects/common-objects-expression))

+- **Flashing Alert** - The 'Bid', 'Ask', 'Price' Columns all have [Flashing Alerts](https://docs.adaptabletools.com/docs/adaptable-modules/alert-module#flashing-alerts) applied (using bespoke colours).

+- **Validation Alert** - The 'Bid Offer Spread' and 'Notional' columns have a [Validation Alert](https://docs.adaptabletools.com/docs/adaptable-modules/alert-module#alert-as-validation) which will constrain any new value to be positive.

+  > Note: If running in OpenFin or Glue42 this will work also when exporting to Excel and editing there

 ### Calculated Column
 3 [Calculated Columns]https://docs.adaptabletools.com/docs/adaptable-modules/calculated-column-module) have been provided: